Liverpool: Where the Mersey Meets the Music and the Pubs Never Forget

 Anfield Stadium (53.4308°N, -2.9608°W) is a pilgrimage site.
 If you're a Liverpool fan, nothing I say will stop you going.
 The stadium tour is £23, museum only is £12.
 Tours run 9 AM-5 PM on non-match days.

 Reality check: The tour's decent—you'll see the dressing rooms, walk the tunnel, sit in the dugout.
 But it's a stadium tour.
 You've done one, you've done them all.
 What makes Anfield special is match day.
 If you can get tickets to a Premier League game, do it.
 The atmosphere is genuine electricity.
-Otherwise, the tour's fine but not essential.
+The Kop singing 'You'll Never Walk Alone' before kickoff raises the hairs on your neck even if you don't care about football.

 The Walk: If you do go, walk back through Stanley Park.
 It's genuinely beautiful in autumn—big avenue of trees turning gold, and you get views of both Anfield and Goodison Park (Everton's ground) from the middle.
 Takes 15 minutes and saves you a taxi.